Filter by Suburb

 Top spots to catch Blues on Broadbeach

 It’s almost a rite of passage of our youth, sloshing (stumbling) around in muddy fields for days on end, the never ending festival queues and lost mates.
-So what do you do when your love of live music remains but the mere thought of that sentence makes you feel like a nap and your mud tolerance left right around the same time the bottle-o stopped asking you for ID?
-Well *drumroll pls* because one of Australia’s largest free music festivals is swooning and crooning its way back to us for another year.
+So what do you do when your love of live music remains but the mere thought of that sentence makes you feel like a nap, and your mud tolerance left right around the same time the bottle-o stopped asking you for ID?
+Well, *drumroll pls* because our beloved Blues on Broadbeach, is swooning and crooning its way back to us for its 24th year!

-Blues on Broadbeach has crammed this carpal-tunnel inducing list of acts (srsly, it just keeps going) into 17 of Broady’s finest venues and stages, so of course we had to compile the ultimate guide of all the best spots to grab a bevvy and bite while you soak up the best of the fest.
-Who’s ready to get into the swing of things?
+With gigs going down across 17 of Broady’s finest venues and stages, we’ve taken the liberty of compiling the ultimate guide to the best spots at which to grab bevvy and bite while you soak up the best of the ‘Fest.

 Sofia's Restaurant & Bar, Broadbeach (Image: © 2022 Inside Gold Coast)